Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 References and additional reading

 If you want to cover it more deeply, you can read (or assign) additional reading, such as listed references.
-For example, if my paragraph summarizing a legal dispute is too simple, read the judge's decision itself.
+For example, if my paragraph summarizing a statute or legal decision or dispute is too simple, read the statute itself, read the judge's decision itself.

 Course instructors

-Course instructors: If you are considering this as a coursebook, or are using it as a coursebook, feel free to reach out to let me know how it is going, and if I can be of assistance somehow.
+Course instructors: If you are considering this as a coursebook, or are already using it as a coursebook, feel free to reach out to let me know how it is going, and if I can be of assistance to make the book work for your course.

 Other webpages on the book